TheOdinProject/curriculum/nodeJS/authentication/json_web_tokens.md

 This section contains a general overview of topics that you will learn in this lesson.

-- Describe what JSON web tokens (JWTs) are.
+- JSON web tokens (JWTs).
-- Describe what stateless authentication is.
+- Stateless authentication.
-- Explain some of the differences between authentication with sessions and JWTs.
+- Differences between authentication with sessions and JWTs.
-- Implement basic stateless authentication with JWTs.
+- Implementing basic stateless authentication with JWTs.

 ### JWTs